OidaTiftla/CarND-Vehicle-Detection/README.md

 The robustness of the pipeline can also be improved using a kalman filter or something similar, to track vehicle movements across multiple frames and further filter the positions of the cars.

+Further improvements can be seen in similar projects such as YOLO or SSD.
+Using those projects as the classifier would result in a much better tracking.

 ---

 # Advanced Lane Finding Project